phnx/sat-commit-framework/README.md

-# An Extensible Automated Benchmarking Framework for Static Analyis Tool Evaluation Using Open-Source Code Commits
+# An Extensible Automated Benchmarking Framework for Static Analysis Tool Evaluation Using Open-Source Code Commits

 ## Overview
 This automated framework is developed for facilitating the large-scale experiments of C/C++ Static Analysis Tools on the target set of open-source code commits (i.e., GitHub commits).